-A native of Richmond, Virginia (USA), Leah studied classical guitar at Virginia Commonwealth University and performed extensively as a soloist and in local classical and world music ensembles.
-She founded and led the flamenco-inspired ensemble Sueños Gitanos and has been co-directing and performing in VCU's Flamenco Festival since its inception.
+A native of Richmond, Virginia, Leah studied classical guitar at Virginia Commonwealth University and performed extensively as a soloist and in local classical and world music ensembles.
+She founded and led a flamenco-inspired ensemble and both co-directed and performed in VCU's Flamenco Festival during its nine-year run.
 While living in Richmond, Leah also played in the Portuguese fado group Fado Nosso and the Richmond Guitar Quartet (classical guitar).
-She moved to Seville, Spain in 2013, where she studied flamenco guitar at the Fundación Cristina Heeren and has since made performing flamenco guitar and teaching online guitar lessons her two primary pursuits.
+She moved to Seville, Spain in 2013, where she studied flamenco guitar at the Fundación Cristina Heeren, and has since made performing flamenco guitar and teaching online at Lessonface her two primary pursuits.

 Lessons with Leah are positive and productive, and she adapts her teaching to give each individual the kind of instruction they need to enjoy the guitar and develop musically.
 She has been teaching for over ten years and gives careful thought and attention to her students' needs and interests when planning their curriculums.

-Leah specializes in classical and flamenco guitar and loves working with students of all levels, absolute beginner to advanced, in these genres.
-Flamenco guitar lessons concentrate on learning the basics of flamenco technique, understanding flamenco rhythm, and acquiring a repertoire of falsetas and solo material in a variety of song forms.
+Leah specializes in flamenco and classical guitar and loves working with students of all levels, absolute beginner to advanced, in these genres.
+Flamenco guitar lessons concentrate on learning the basics of flamenco technique, understanding flamenco rhythm, and exploring repertoire in a variety of flamenco 'palos' (musical styles).
 Classical guitar lessons center around learning and refining classical guitar technique, approaches to interpretation, and building a well-rounded and interesting repertoire that includes pieces from many styles and eras.

-Leah also enjoys teaching acoustic guitar to beginning and intermediate players of all genres - folk, fingerstyle, pop, rock, etc. For adult students, Leah arranges a flexible curriculum that follows the student's interests.
+Leah also enjoys teaching acoustic guitar to beginning and intermediate players of all genres - folk, fingerstyle, etc. For adult students, Leah arranges a flexible curriculum that follows the student's interests.
 She typically dedicates half the lesson to topics of technique and theory that apply to student's interests, and the other half to learning songs of their choice.
-Leah relates well to children and adapts her teaching to give individual students what they need to learn best.
-She moves patiently and thoroughly through the fundamentals and lays out very clear goals both within the lessons and for practice time between lessons.
-Along with learning the essentials, lessons include fun songs and games to keep music exciting.
+Leah works well with children ages 8 and up and adapts her teaching to give students what they need to learn best.
+She moves patiently through the fundamentals and lays out clear goals for practice time between lessons.

 (1) Flamenco Guitar Curriculum: what to expect from beginning and intermediate flamenco guitar lessons